apollo-elements/apollo-elements/packages/hybrids/README.md

 ## 🔧 Installation

-Apollo element mixins are distributed through `npm`, the node package manager.
+Apollo Elements hybrids are distributed through `npm`, the node package manager.
 To install a copy of the latest version in your project's `node_modules` directory, [install npm on your system](https://www.npmjs.com/get-npm) then run the following command in your project's root directory:

 ```bash
 npm install --save @apollo-elements/hybrids